-WEST PIERCE FIRE & RESCUE HAS THREE PROPOSITIONS ON AUGUST 6 BALLOT
+WEST PIERCE FIRE & RESCUE PLACES MAINTENANCE & OPERATIONS LEVY ON AUGUST 1 BALLOT

 This funding is critical for continuing effective service delivery